-Getting a diagnosis of mesothelioma can be devastating.
-It is a death sentence for most patients, with little to no hope of a cure from treatment.
-Patients receiving this diagnosis will also have to worry about the costs of care.
-Treating cancer is expensive and trying to pay for it without health insurance is impossible for most people.
-Mesothelioma patients may have several options: group health insurance through work, private insurance bought through the state marketplaces, public programs like Medicare, or veterans’ benefits.
+Receiving a diagnosis of mesothelioma can be devastating.
+For most patients, it is a death sentence as there is little hope of a cure.
+Mesothelioma patients also have to worry about care and treatment expenses.
+Attempting to pay for it without health insurance is almost impossible for most people.
+However, mesothelioma patients may have several options, including group health insurance through work, private insurance through state marketplaces, public programs like Medicare, or veterans’ benefits.

 What Health Insurance Covers for Mesothelioma Patients

-In general, insurance plans cover the costs of diagnostic tests and of treatment for the cancer.
-Most plans, though, will not cover 100 percent of these costs.
-Most patients will have copays and deductibles, which can be high.
-Even with these costs, having insurance can make a big difference.
-The cost of a cycle of chemotherapy, for instance, without insurance may cost as much as $30,000, and surgeries are often even more expensive.
+Insurance coverage for a mesothelioma patient depends on the details of their specific plan.
+In general, insurance plans cover costs of diagnostic tests and of treatment for the cancer.
+However, most plans will not cover 100 percent of these costs.
+Most patients will have to cover copays and deductibles, which can be expensive.
+Even with these costs, insurance can make a significant difference.
+For example, the cost of a cycle of chemotherapy, without insurance, may cost as much as $30,000.
+Surgery can be even more expensive.

 Private Health Insurance Types

-Private health insurance is any kind of insurance plan that is not a government program.
+Private health insurance is any kind of plan that is not a government program.
 People with private insurance may be part of a group plan through their workplace, or may have purchased an individual plan.
-Group plans through work include many people and the employer pays part of the cost of premiums.
-The benefit of a group plan is that with more people on the plan, the costs are lowered.
-These plans also cover dependents of the employee.
+Much of the population is covered through a group plan where their employer covers part of the cost of premiums.
+The benefit of a group plan is that costs are lowered because there are more people enrolled in the plan.
+Often, these plans also cover an employee’s dependents.

 Private health insurance plans come in many different forms.
-There are managed care plans, like HMOs, and preferred provider plans, which manage enrollee health care.
+Managed care plans, like HMOs, and preferred provider plans are all private plans.
 This may mean having a limited network of health care providers or requiring a primary care provider to coordinate other care.
-Fee for service plans are the least restrictive plans and allow the enrollee to go to any health care provider that will accept the insurance plan.

-In addition to these more comprehensive types of insurance, there are more specialized and supplemental types.
-Catastrophic coverage, for instance is a low-cost plan with high deductibles.
+In addition to these comprehensive types of insurance, there is specialized and supplemental insurance.
+For example, catastrophic coverage is a low-cost plan with high deductibles.
 Enrollees pay low premiums, but coverage only kicks in after high deductibles have been met.
-Supplemental plans can be bought to add extra coverage and these include supplemental insurance for cancer.
+Supplemental plans can be bought to add extra coverage and often include supplemental insurance for cancer.

 The Affordable Care Act

-The Affordable Care Act (ACA) was signed into law in 2010 and went into effect in 2014.
-The law has made it easier for low-income individuals and families to purchase health insurance plans and it has also outlawed pre-existing condition limits and denials of coverage, an important change for people with all types of cancer who need coverage.
-Individuals without private insurance through workplace programs, or who do not qualify for Medicare or Medicaid, can buy insurance through state- or federal-run marketplaces.
+The president signed the Affordable Care Act (ACA) in 2010 and it went into effect in 2014.
+The law makes it easier for low-income individuals and families to purchase health insurance plans.
+It also outlawed pre-existing condition limits and denials of coverage, an important change for cancer patients in need of coverage.
+Individuals without private insurance, or who do not qualify for Medicare or Medicaid, can buy insurance through state- or federal-run marketplaces.
 Individuals whose workplace group insurance plans are too expensive, can also opt to purchase a plan through a marketplace.
-There may also be assistance available to help some people pay for a plan.
+There may also be assistance for those unable to pay for a plan.

 In addition to the limit on pre-existing condition exclusions, the ACA has helped cancer patients in other ways.
-For instance, the law set minimum standards for health insurance plans that include screenings, treatment, and follow up care for cancer patients.
-The law also ensures that patients participating in clinical trials will be covered by health insurance plans.
-Patients are often responsible for some of the costs of care during a clinical trial, so not having insurance coverage may prevent some from participating.
+For example, the law set minimum standards for health insurance that includes screenings, treatment, and follow-up care for cancer patients.
+The law also ensures health care plans will cover clinical trials.
+Patients are often responsible for some care costs during a clinical trial, so not having insurance could prevent participation for some.

 Health Insurance and Pre-Existing Conditions

 The ACA changed the rules regarding pre-existing conditions.
-Prior to the federal law being enacted, health insurance plans could deny you coverage for having a diagnosed condition, like mesothelioma, before joining the insurance plan.
-Those insurance plans that did accept people with pre-existing conditions, usually group rather than individual plans, could impose an exclusion period.
-This means the patient would not receive payment for any health care costs related to the pre-existing condition for a certain period of time, as much as a year.
-For someone with mesothelioma, a year could be too late.
+Before the law was enacted, health insurance plans could deny coverage for a diagnosed condition, like mesothelioma, before joining the insurance plan.
+Those insurance plans that did accept pre-existing conditions could impose an exclusion period.
+This meant the patient would not receive payment for health care costs related to the pre-existing condition for a certain period of time.
+For patients with mesothelioma, time is of the essence, that exclusion period could cost someone their life.

-The ACA has prohibited pre-existing condition exclusion periods and has made it illegal for health plans to deny anyone coverage because of having a pre-existing condition.
-Exceptions to this are plans that were “grandfathered.”
-These are plans that existed already at the time the ACA was signed into law.
-All new plans from that time forward had to follow the new rules regarding pre-existing conditions.
-As time passes, the number of grandfathered insurance plans is going down.
-As these plans make coverage and pricing changes they lose the grandfathered status.
+The ACA has prohibited pre-existing condition exclusion periods and has made it illegal for health plans to deny coverage due to a pre-existing condition.
+“Grandfathered” plans are an exception.
+Grandfathered plans were those already in place when the ACA was signed into law.
+All new plans must follow the new rules regarding pre-existing conditions.
+As time passes, the number of grandfathered insurance plans will decrease.
+This is because these plans lose their grandfathered status if they make coverage or pricing changes.

 Veterans Insurance and Benefits

 The U.S. Veterans Health Administration provides health benefits for many veterans.
-The national network for veterans includes specialists who treat mesothelioma patients.
-This is important because a significant proportion of patients diagnosed with mesothelioma are veterans who were exposed to asbestos while serving.
-Coverage for veterans with mesothelioma who are eligible for VA benefits is extensive and takes care of much of the cost of diagnosis, treatment, and care.
+The national network for veterans includes specialists who treat mesothelioma patients, which is important because many veterans were exposed to asbestos while serving.
+Coverage for veterans eligible for VA benefits is extensive, covering most of the cost of diagnosis, treatment, and care.

-Unfortunately there are criminals that will try to take advantage of vulnerable people looking for health insurance that is affordable.
-Watch out for things like discount health insurance or stripped-down policies and medical discount cards.
-Scammers have also created fake websites that look like official insurance marketplaces.
-If you are purchasing through a marketplace, always start with healthcare.gov, the only official site for using the marketplaces.
+Unfortunately, there are criminals who will take advantage of vulnerable people looking for affordable health insurance.
+Beware of discount health insurance, stripped-down policies, and medical discount cards.
+Scammers also create fake websites that appear to be official insurance marketplaces.
+If you are purchasing through a marketplace, always start with healthcare.gov.
+Healthcare.gov is the only official site for marketplaces.
 Always be wary of someone who contacts you to sell you insurance.
 Real insurance plans do not sell aggressively.

-If you have mesothelioma and you have found some type of insurance plan, make sure you understand the benefits, what is covered, and whether you need supplemental insurance of any kind.
-The costs of treating mesothelioma are high, but it is a matter of life and death.
-If you are ever unsure of what your options are through your health insurance plan, talk to your doctor.
-Specialist care through insurance plans can get complicated, but getting that care is important.
+If you have mesothelioma and have found an insurance plan, make sure you understand the benefits, coverage, and whether you need supplemental insurance.
+The costs of treating mesothelioma are high, but it is a life or death matter.
+If you are ever unsure of your options or coverage, talk to your doctor.